apache/nuttx/configs/sama5d3x-ek/README.txt

        be loaded via SAM-BA.
 The are the relevant configuration options are provided above in the section entitled "NOR FLASH Support".

+    4. Data resides in ISRAM, but can be moved to SDRAM as described above under "SDRAM Data Configuration."

     The following features are pre-enabled in the demo configuration, but not in the nsh configuration:

-    4. SDRAM is supported.  .data and .bss is still retained in ISRAM, but SDRAM is initializeed and the SDRAM memory is included in the heap.
+    5. SDRAM is supported.  .data and .bss is still retained in ISRAM, but SDRAM is initializeed and the SDRAM memory is included in the heap.
        Relevant configuration settings are provided in the paragraph entitled "SDRAM Support" above.

-    5. The Real Time Clock/Calendar RTC) is enabled.
+    6. The Real Time Clock/Calendar RTC) is enabled.
 See the sectino entitled "RTC" above.

-    6. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
+    7. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
 Support for that serial FLASH can is enabled in this configuration.
 See the paragraph entitle "AT25 Serial FLASH" for detailed configuration settings.

-    7. Support for HSMCI car slots.
+    8. Support for HSMCI car slots.
 The SAMA5D3x-EK provides a two SD memory card slots:  (1) a full size SD card slot (J7 labelled MCI0), and (2) a microSD memory card slot (J6 labelled MCI1).
 The full size SD card slot connects via HSMCI0; the microSD connects vi HSMCI1.
 Relevant configuration settings can be found in the section entitle "HSMCI Card Slots" above.

-    8. Support the USB high-speed device (UDPHS) driver is enabled.
+    9. Support the USB high-speed device (UDPHS) driver is enabled.
 See the section above entitled "USB High-Speed Device" for relevant NuttX configuration settings.

-    9. The USB high-speed EHCI and the low-/full- OHCI host drivers are supported in this configuration.
+    10. The USB high-speed EHCI and the low-/full- OHCI host drivers are supported in this configuration.
 See the section above entitle "USB High-Speed Host" for relevant configuration information.

-    10. Support SAMA5D3 TRNG peripheral is enabled so that it provides /dev/random.
+    11. Support SAMA5D3 TRNG peripheral is enabled so that it provides /dev/random.
 See the section entitled "TRNG and /dev/random" above for detailed configuration information.